About the Film

 The numbers that appear next to the location markers represent the reported number of workers paid sub-minimum wage.

 NOTE: Some locations that only listed mailing or inaccurate addresses are not show here.

 Source: US Department of Labor https://www.dol.gov/whd/specialemployment/

 Host a screening

 Anyone can host a screening of Bottom Dollars.
 Screening the full length documentary is a great way to bring people together and spark discussion on the issue of sub-minimum wage for people with disabilities.
-Screenings are great for university and college curriculum, community meetings and conferences, and best of all, they’re free!
+Screenings are great for university and college curriculum, community meetings and conferences.

 Press kit & screening materials